donkassim/quranstudy/tafsir-references.md

 1. **Opening Letters "Ya Sin"**:
    - Ibn Kathir suggests they may be an oath or a name of the Prophet
    - Al-Tabari presents various interpretations including "O human" or "O Muhammad"
+   - Tabatabai approaches them with caution, suggesting they indicate the miraculous nature of the Quran

 2. **Parable of the Town (Verses 13-30)**:
    - Most classical commentators identify this town as Antioch and the messengers as disciples of Jesus
    - Al-Qurtubi discusses the identity of the believing man (Habib al-Najjar)
+   - Tabatabai emphasizes the universal significance beyond historical specificity

 3. **"Kun Fayakun" Command (Verse 82)**:
    - Al-Zamakhshari provides extensive analysis of the rhetorical significance
    - Ibn Kathir connects this to other Quranic instances of this divine command
+   - Tabatabai explores the philosophical dimensions of divine creative command

+4. **Psychology of Belief and Disbelief**:
+   - Tabatabai uniquely analyzes the psychological barriers to faith described in the surah
+   - He interprets "shackles" and "barriers" as psychological rather than physical impediments

 #### Recommended Tafsir Sections:
 - [[tafsir/ibn-kathir/yasin-parable]] - Ibn Kathir on the town parable
 - [[tafsir/qurtubi/yasin-signs]] - Qurtubi on the natural signs in Ya-Sin
+- [[tafsir/almizan/yasin-key-themes]] - Tabatabai's psychological and philosophical analysis

 ### Surah Al-Asr (Chapter 103)